- Open Waters Initiative

 Rich Miller directs Con Edison's Energy Markets Policy Group.
-As such he is responsible for developing Company policy on a wide range of important federal, state and municipal energy policy issues, including climate change and renewable power.
-Prior to that position, he served as Con Ed's assistant general counsel, where he was company's principal regulatory attorney for its steam system and renewable power and energy efficiency matters.
+As such he is responsible for developing Company policy on a wide range of important federal, state, and municipal energy policy issues, including climate change and renewable power.
+Prior to that position, he served as Con Ed's assistant general counsel, where he was the company's principal regulatory attorney for its steam system and renewable power and energy efficiency matters.
 Rich came to Con Ed after five years of working in the city as Senior Vice President of Energy at the Economic Development Corporation, where he was the City's chief advisor on energy policy issues.
-He has a long history of public service, having worked also worked as a community organizer, housing advocate, and Peace Corps volunteer in West Africa.
+He has a long history of public service, having also worked as a community organizer, housing advocate, and Peace Corps volunteer in West Africa.
 He is also an avid cyclist who has bicycled most of the City's 580 miles of coastline and who swims whenever he can after he gets to the water.

 top of page

 Michael (Buzzy) O'Keeffe was born and raised in New York City on the Long Island Sound and built a dock in front of his house when he was 16.
 Soon after graduating college and serving in the United States Army, he began his efforts to build a restaurant on the waterfront, which would combine three of his avocations; building, restaurants, and being by the water.
 After twelve years of lengthy negotiations with the City of New York, he was given approval to create the city's first waterfront restaurant.
 The River Cafe, located on the Brooklyn side of the East River, immediately by the Brooklyn Bridge, opened in June 1977.
 During his twelve year waiting period, he build and operated eight additional restaurants.